 How to File a Complaint

 The Council of Commissioners designates a Student Ombudsman.
 This individual is responsible to provide the Council of Commissioners with an opinion on the merits of a complaint and recommends any appropriate corrective measures.
-If an employee or member of the public wishes to disclose a wrongdoing, please refer to the investigator officer.
+If an employee or member of the public wishes to disclose

 All complaints must first be made to the following people in this order: